simplytesthere/docusaurus-base/docs/User Device Support/Backing-Up Your Data - Windows.md

 7. Click **Restore to original location**.

-8. Wait while the files restore.
-If you receive a prompt about whether to copy, replace, etc. an existing file, click **Copy and Replace** and select the **Do this for all** checkbox.
+8. If you receive a message about whether to copy, replace, etc. an existing file, click **Copy and Replace** and select the **Do this for all** checkbox.

 9. Wait for the file restoration process to complete.
 This may take a while depending on how many files you have.